 i.
 Selection and Term

-The Chair and Vice-Chair of the SC will be selected by consensus in accordance with relevant provisions of the Convention and the Rules of Procedure of the Commission, unless the Commission decides otherwise.
+The Chair and Vice-Chair of the SC will be selected by consensus by SC Members, subject to approval by the Commission, in accordance with relevant provisions of the Convention and the Rules of Procedure of the Commission, unless the Commission decides otherwise.

 The SC Chair shall be elected for a period of two years and shall be eligible for reelection for two additional terms of two years.
+The SC Chair’s term shall continue until the Commission approves the elected Chair.
+The Chair’s term shall begin after the approval by the Commission.
 In the case that the Chair is unable or unwilling to serve a full term, the Vice-Chair will assume the Chair’s position in accordance with the Rules of Procedure.
 The Vice-Chair would succeed the Chair after the Chair’s term expires and a new Vice- Chair would be identified.

-The Chairs of the SC subsidiary bodies may serve more than two consecutive terms, recognizing the specialized nature of the subjects and tasks that its subsidiary bodies deal with, and noting the need to provide greater consistency and continuity of expertise to its subsidiary bodies.
+The Chairs of the SC subsidiary bodies will be selected by Members of these subsidiary bodies and do not require approval by the Commission.
+They may serve more than two consecutive terms, recognizing the specialized nature of the subjects and tasks that its subsidiary bodies deal with, and noting the need to provide greater consistency and continuity of expertise to its subsidiary bodies.

 ii.
 Duties of the Chair